 Routers are made to route wood.
-That’s their purpose.
 However, we don’t always have a router available when we need one.
-Luckily, woodworkers have used countless methods to route would before the modern era, when routers we invented.
+Luckily, woodworkers have used countless methods to route wood before the modern era, when routers we invented.

-Many of these methods are surprisingly simple if you know how to do them, making them solid choices for anyone looking to route wood without a router today.
-Here is an explanation on alternative ways to perform many of the cuts routers are used for:
+Many of these methods are surprisingly simple and are solid choices for anyone looking to route wood without a router.
+Here is an explanation of the alternative ways to perform many of the cuts routers are used for:

 Cutting grooves into wood is probably one of the most common cuts a router is used for.
-Grooves in the wood are needed for all sorts of things, including drawers and connecting boards.
-If you work with wood, you’ll probably need to make this sort of cut eventually.
+Grooves in the wood are needed for all sorts of applications, including drawers and connecting boards.
+If you work with wood, you’ll probably need to make this cut eventually.

-Luckily, there are many ways you can cut a groove without the use of a router.
+Luckily, there are many ways you can cut a groove without using a router.

 1. Table Saw

-If you have a table saw available, you can use one of them to cut a proper groove.
+If you have a table saw available, you can use it to cut a proper groove.
 You will need a dado blade.
 There are several options you can choose from, including some dado blades that wabble from side to side and some that are stacked together.
-Both types are useful for cutting grooves, though the stack of blades is preferred in this instance.
+Both types help cut grooves, though the stack of blades is preferred in this instance.

-The main issue with this is that the fence will not be incredibly accurate with these blades installed.
+The main issue is that the fence will be inaccurate with these blades installed.
 You will need to measure the distance between the edge of your blade and your fence.
 Otherwise, you may find yourself making inaccurate cuts.
-We recommend making a few practice cuts on a scrap piece of wood to ensure that our measurements are correct.
+We recommend making a few practice cuts on a scrap piece of wood to ensure the measurements are correct.

-You can also use a Dremel tool to cut a groove properly.
-However, this is much more difficult than using a table saw and hardly ever comes out cleanly.
-You can clean the limes up with a utility knife of some sort, which will also prevent the edge from splintering.
+You can also use a Dremel tool to cut a groove .
+However, this is much more difficult than using a table saw and hardly ever comes out clean.
+You can clean the lines up with a utility knife, which will also prevent the edge from splintering.

-Because Dremels are quite small, this works best for smaller cuts.
-Otherwise, you may find yourself spending hours to make a sizeable cut.
-While it is possible to use this tool to cut grooves, it is not the best option out there.
+Because Dremels are small, they work best for smaller cuts.
+Otherwise, you may find yourself spending hours making a sizeable cut.
+While it is possible to use this tool to cut grooves, it is not the best option.

 3. Rabbeting Plane

 Before the invention and wide use of a router, woodworkers used a rabbeting plane to make grooves.
-These are made out of wood or metal, though most options today are made with the later material.
-They come in many different widths for making different size cuts.
-They can make grooves just about anywhere, including in the middle of the board or at the edge.
+They are made out of wood or metal, though most options today are made with metal.
+They come in many widths for making various cuts.
+They can make grooves almost anywhere, including in the middle of the board or at the edge.

-For those who want to go truly old school, you can chisel out a groove with nothing else but a chisel.
-This is the method for cutting a groove is old and has been used for centuries, but it is not easy by any means.
+For those who want to go truly old school, you can make a groove with nothing else but a chisel.
+This method for cutting a groove is ancient and has been used for centuries, but it is not easy by any means.
 It also takes quite a bit of time, so it should not be used when you have a lot of work waiting.

 Making Rounded Edges

-Routers are also used to make rounded edges in wood, which are quite challenging to do without a router.
-Despite the perceived difficulties, there are quite a few ways to perform such a cut without a router.
+Routers are also used to make rounded edges in wood, which are challenging without a router.
+Despite the perceived difficulties, there are many ways to perform such a cut without a router.

-Standard wood planes can be used for rounding edges quite quickly.
-You’ll need to run a plane down the corner of the board quite a few times until you get the curve you want.
+Standard wood planes can be used for rounding edges quickly.
+You’ll need to run a plane down the corner of the board several times until you get the curve you want.
 Some sanding will be required to make the curve seamless.

-This is quite a simple process, but it does require quite a bit of skill to get it perfect.
+This is a simple process, but it requires skill to get it perfect.
 The easiest way to learn this method is to have someone show you.
 YouTube videos are available, as well.
 This is a method that is learned best by doing and watching.

-If you’re looking to work with electric tools rather than hand tools, a sander can get this job done as well.
+If you would rather use electric tools rather than hand tools, a sander can get this job done as well.
 You will merely be sanding away the edge into a soft curve.
 For a softer curve, sand away more.
 You may not get a crisp, rounded edge.
 However, it will provide a nice, worn look if you want the piece to be more rustic.

-You can also sand the wood out by hand, but this would take a long time and would be even less even.
+You can also sand the wood out by hand, but that would take a long time and be even less even.

 Cutting a Slot into Wood

-If you need to cut an even slot directly into the wood, you have many options available to you.
-Different types of slots will require different methods.
-The method you choose will depend mainly on what sort of slot you’re looking to cut.
+If you need to cut an even slot directly into the wood, you have many options.
+Your chosen method will depend mainly on what sort of slot you need to cut.

 Cutting Keyhole Slots

-Keyhole slots are often used to hang things on a wall.
-There is a small opening for the head of the screw to go through – with another slot that is too small for the screw to fit through.
-Keyhole slots can be cut in a number of ways.
+Keyhole slots are often used to hang items on a wall.
+There is a small opening for the head of the screw to go through with another slot that is too small for the screw to fit through.
+Keyhole slots can be cut in several ways.
 However, they are challenging to cut without a router.

 Cutting a keyhole slot typically involves cutting two holes that intersect, hence creating a keyhole slot.